You are an overseas student if you are NOT one of the following:

 Graduates of the Master of Education and Theology:

-- have mastery of educational and theological concepts which underpin the practice and mission of faith-based learning contexts
+- demonstrate advanced and integrated knowledge of educational and theological concepts which underpin the practice and mission of faith-based learning contexts

-- have skills to reflect critically on professional practice in faith-based learning contexts, informed by education and theological theory
+- critically analyse professional practice in faith-based learning contexts, informed by education and theological theory

-- apply insights from the dialogue between education and theology to generate and evaluate complex concepts in professional practice and further learning
+- integrate insights from the dialogue between education and theology to generate and evaluate complex concepts in professional practice and further learning

-- have communication and technical research skills to investigate, interpret and justify theoretical propositions and professional decisions in faith-based learning contexts
+- research and apply established theories to investigate, interpret and justify theoretical propositions and professional decisions in faith-based learning contexts.

 Course structure

-The Master of Education and Theology consists of 216 points comprised of:
+The Master of Education and Theology consists of 216 points.

-provided that at least 96 points of Postgraduate Elective units are included.
+At least 96 points of Postgraduate Elective units must be included.

 Locations and modes